BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/README.md

 ## Release
 #### release v0.1 (4/30/2018 current release)
 This release contains the following feature items:
-* Containerize all the system componont using docker
+* Containerize all the system components using docker
 * Deploy all the services inside containers on seperate machines
 * Auto deploy all the components on virtual machine platform for user
 * Customizable configuration setup file for easy install
 * Ansible playbook script for reliable component deployment manegement
 * Automated install program
-* Auto configure user virtual machine envrionment to meet system dependencies
+* Auto configure the user virtual machine envrionment to meet system dependencies

 ## Mass Open Cloud
 This project is part of the larger [Mass Open Cloud](https://massopen.cloud/).